Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Proposed Solution: Secure Summation via Subset Sums (S5)

 \subsection{Protocol}

-\xhdr{Main idea} The idea behind SecGD is to first add noise to the gradients prior to sending them, let the server sum them up to obtain a noisy version of \(g^t\), and to then tell the server how much noise was added so that it can remove the noise from \(g^t\).
-However, the noise vectors of the different clients get mixed throughout the process, turning the reconstruction of any of the \(g_i^t\) into a computationally hard subset sum problem.
-So instead of sending one message containing \(g_i^t\), each client additionally generates \(K\) independent random vectors \(s_{i1}^t,\dots,s_{iK}^t\) and sends the following \(K+1\) messages:
+\xhdr{Main idea} The idea behind S5 is to first add noise to the summands prior to sending them, let the server sum them up to obtain a noisy version of \(s\), and to then tell the server how much noise was added so that it can remove the noise from \(s\).
+However, the noise vectors of the different clients get shuffled throughout the process, turning the reconstruction of any of the \(s_i\) into a computationally hard subset sum problem \cite{kleinberg06}.
+So instead of sending one message containing \(s_i\), each client \(i\) additionally generates \(K\) independent random vectors \(r_{i1},\dots,r_{iK}\) and sends the following \(K+1\) messages:

-To obtain \(g^t\), the server simply has to sum up all messages it received in the \(t\)\hyp th training round, so from the utility perspective nothing has changed over regular distributed gradient descent.
+To obtain \(s\), the server simply has to sum up all messages it received, so from the utility perspective nothing has changed over summing the \(s_i\) directly.
 What about privacy?
-If the server knows which of the messages were sent by the same client \(i\), summing them up reveals \(g_i^t\)---exactly what we want to avoid.
-The server has two ways to link messages from the same client with each other: (1) via their content and (2) via the metadata of the network packages.
+If the server knows which of the messages were sent by the same client \(i\), summing them up reveals \(s_i\)---exactly what we want to avoid.
+The server has two ways to link messages from the same client with each other: (1) via their content and (2) via the metadata of the network packets.
 We will discuss both of those in the following two paragraphs.

-\xhdr{Package content} For making the messages unlinkable via the vectors they contain, we need to make them, or at least the \(s_{ik}^t\), all look the same.
+\xhdr{Packet content} For making the messages unlinkable via the vectors they contain, we need to make them, or at least the \(r_{ik}\), all look indistinguishable.
 This can easily be done by sampling them independently from the same distribution.
-We, however, also do not want \(\tilde{g}^t_i\) itself to carry any information about \(g^t_i\).
-This could for example happen if \(K\) were small and the \(s_{ik}^t\) were sampled from a distribution with small variance.
-This is why we choose the uniform distribution on \(\Z_{2^m}^d\) for the additional summands, that is, \(s_{ik}^t {\sim} \mathcal{U}(\Z_{2^m}^d)\) i.i.d.
-As a consequence, \(\tilde{g}_i^t\), too, is uniformly distributed on \(\Z_{2^m}^d\).
+We, however, also do not want \(\tilde{s}_i\) itself to carry any information about \(s_i\).
+This could for example happen if \(K\) were small and the \(r_{ik}\) were sampled from a distribution with small variance.
+This is why we choose the uniform distribution on \(\Z_{2^m}^d\) for the noise vectors, that is, \(r_{ik} {\sim} \mathcal{U}(\Z_{2^m}^d)\) i.i.d.
+As a consequence, \(\tilde{s}_i\), too, is uniformly distributed on \(\Z_{2^m}^d\).
 Furthermore, any \(K\)\hyp element subset of the \(K+1\) messages a client sends is statistically independent.
-In \Secref{sec:guarantee} we show that the information that still remains in the set of messages cannot be used by a computationally bounded adversary if we choose \(K=dm/2\) (we do not have to send \(dm/2\) vectors; \cf\ \Secref{sec:efficiency}).
+In \Secref{sec:guarantee} we show that the information that still remains in the set of messages cannot be used by a computationally bounded adversary if we choose \(K=dm/2\).